 Then let’s get into it.

-Are Drug Policies a Breach of Human Rights?
+The Death Penalty for Drugs – a Breach of Human Rights?

 Drug policies are rather tough in most countries, and for good reason.